Lecture Notes in Cosmology: Line-of-sight integration

 \section{Line-of-sight integration}

 The approximate solutions found earlier are based on the TC limit, which allows us to take into account just the monopole and the dipole until recombination and then to better understand the physics behind the CMB anisotropies.
-On the other hand, observation demands more precise calculations to be compared with and therefore, at the end, numerical computation and codes such as CLASS are needed.
-Even so, there is a more efficient way of computing predictions on the CMB anisotropies than dealing directly with the hierarchy of Boltzmann equation and that is to formally integrate along the photon past light-cone according to a semi-analytic technique called \textbf{line-of-sight integration}, due to Seljak and Zaldarriaga \cite{Seljak:1996is}, and which was the basis for the CMBFAST code.\footnote{\url{https://lambda.gsfc.nasa.gov/toolbox/tb_cmbfast_ov.cfm}} Recall the photon Boltzmann equations \eqref{BoltzeqphotonTheta} and \eqref{BoltzeqphotonPol}:
+On the other hand, observation demands more precise calculations to be compared with; therefore, in the end, numerical computations and codes such as CLASS are needed.
+Even so, there is a more efficient way of computing predictions on the CMB anisotropies than dealing directly with the hierarchy of the Boltzmann equation, and that is to formally integrate along the photon past light-cone according to a semi-analytic technique called \textbf{line-of-sight integration}, due to Seljak and Zaldarriaga \cite{Seljak:1996is}, and which was the basis for the CMBFAST code.\footnote{\url{https://lambda.gsfc.nasa.gov/toolbox/tb_cmbfast_ov.cfm}}